microsoft/FluidFramework/packages/loader/container-loader/README.md

 It's worth pointing out that being connected does not mean all user edits are preserved on container closure.
 There is latency in the system, and loader layer does not provide any guarantees here.
 Not every implementation needs a solution here (games likely do not care), and thus solving this problem is pushed to framework level (i.e. having a component that can expose `'dirtyDocument'` signal from ContainerRuntime and request route that can return such component).

 ## Readonly states
-Container and DeltaManager expose `"readonly"` event and property.
-There are three cases when container can be read-only:
+`Container.readonlyPermissions` (and `DeltaManager.readonlyPermissions`) indicates to host if file is writable or not.
+There are two  cases when it's true:

 1. User has no write permissions to to modify this container (which usually maps to file in storage, and lack of write permissions by a given user)
 2. Container was closed, either due to critical error, or due to host closing container.
 See [Container Lifetime](#Container-lifetime) and [Error Handling](#Error-handling) for more details.

+Please note that this property (as well as `readonly` property discussed below) can be `undefined` when runtime does not know yet if file is writable or not.
+Currently we get a signal here only when websocket connection is made to the server.

+This value is not affected by `Container.forceReadonly` calls discussed below and can be used by hosts to indicate to users if it's possible to edit a file in `Container.forceReadonly(false)` state.

-3. Host can force readonly-mode for a container via calling `Container.forceReadonly(true)`.
-Later can be used in couple scenarios like
+Hosts can also force readonly-mode for a container via calling `Container.forceReadonly(true)`.
+This can be useful in scenarios like
    - Loss of connectivity, in scenarios where host choses method od preventing user edits over (or in addition to) showing disconnected UX and warning user of potential data loss on closure of document (container)
    - Special view-only mode in host.
 For example can be used by hosts for previewing container content in-place with other host content, and leveraging full-screen / separate window experience for editing.

-`Container.readonlyPermissions` indicates to host if file is writable or not.
-This value does not depend on `Container.forceReadonly` calls and can be used by hosts to indicate to users if it's possible to edit a file in `Container.forceReadonly(false)` state.
+Container and DeltaManager expose `"readonly"` event and property.
+It can have 3 states:
+- **true**: either Container.readonlyPermissions === true or Container.forceReadonly(true) was called
+- **false**: Container.readonlyPermissions == false and Container.forceReadonly(false) was called (or this API was never called - false is default state)
+- **undefined**: Container.forceReadonly(false) is current state (same as above) and we do not know yet if current user has write access to a file.

 Readonly events are accessible by components and DDSs (through ContainerRuntime.deltaManager).
 It's expected that components adhere to requirements and expose read-only (or rather 'no edit') experiences.